Off-shell phase diagram of BPS black holes in AdS$_5$: Introduction

 Instead of the gravitational analysis broached above, a convenient route which expeditiously leads to an off-shell formalism is a mean field approach motivated from the study of phase transitions in general thermodynamical systems.
 The idea is as follows.
 Within the Grand canonical ensemble, one can construct an off-shell free energy, by taking temperature and the other chemical potentials as free variables, with one of the parameters taken as the order parameter.
 This is the Bragg-Williams formalism, and works for any thermodynamic system with phase transitions, particularly, when the order parameter is large and jumps discontinuously~\cite{cha95,kubo,bw1,bw2}.
+Though, the free energy obtained this way is not unique, it quite effectively captures all the equilibrium phases of the system.
 In the case of black holes, the relevant order parameter is the horizon radius.
 The equilibrium value of the order parameter minimizes the free energy and gives rise to the required phase structure.
 While the Bragg-Williams formalism has been applied earlier to study instabilities of a variety of non-supersymmetric black holes in AdS~\cite{Dey:2007vt,Dey:2006ds,nayak2008bragg,Banerjee:2010ve,Banerjee:2010ng}, with interesting recent applications~\cite{Yerra:2022coh,Wei:2022dzw}, analogous construction for supersymmetric black holes in AdS$_5$ with charge and rotation parameters has not been investigated thus far.
+This is important due to possibility of investigating the BPS phase diagram in more detail.
 In this work, we plan to fill this gap by proposing off-shell free energy for such systems.
 We also put forward proposals for an effective potential in the gauge theory dual to the supersymmetric black hole in bulk, with particular emphasis on the BPS black hole thermodynamics~\cite{Silva:2006xv,Ezroura:2021vrt}. \\